-If you have a flat surface made of rubber, you may use this as a warm up area, taping off 8ft x 8ft.
-However, the best way to produce a warm up platform in to build them from 4 sheets of 8x4 plywood, available at your local hardware store.
+If you have a flat surface made of rubber, you may use this as a warm-up area, taping off 8ft x 8ft.
+However, the best way to produce a warm-up platform is to build them from 4 sheets of 8x4 plywood, available at your local hardware store.